 This is the easiest, fastest and most popular form of pickling.
 Two large pots are required: one for the brine and one for the hot water bath.

 The brine consist of a boiling vinegar, salt, water mix.
+Additional ingredients such as dill weed may be added.
 The pot used for the brine should be stainless steel, anodized aluminum, glass or un-chipped enamel ware.
 Copper, brass, low grade aluminum, galvanized or iron utensils should not be used since these metals can react with acids or salts and cause undesirable off-flavor and color changes in the pickles.

 The brine is boiled and then poured over the cucumbers in the jars and serves as the preserving agent.
 The sealed jars of pickles, covered with brine, are them processed in a hot water bath.